-Operational measures implemented by Department for Work and Pensions in late March in response to COVID-19 included the suspension of routine reassessments of disability benefits i.e. Disability Living Allowance to Personal Independence Payment reassessments.
-Some Disability Living Allowance reassessment activity restarted in late July for voluntarily claims for Personal Independence Payment, although new invitations to claim Personal Independence Payment for working age Disability Living Allowance claimants are not currently being sent out.
+Operational measures implemented by Department for Work and Pensions in late March 2020 in response to COVID-19 included the suspension of routine reassessments of disability benefits i.e. Disability Living Allowance to Personal Independence Payment reassessments.
+Some Disability Living Allowance reassessment activity restarted in late July 2020 for voluntarily claims for Personal Independence Payment, although new invitations to apply for Personal Independence Payment for working age Disability Living Allowance clients are not currently being sent out.